processone/docs.ejabberd.im/content/admin/installation.md

 1. Once you have Homebrew installed, open Terminal.
 Run `brew install ejabberd`.
 This should install the latest or at most the one-before-latest version of ejabberd.
 The installation directory should be reported at the end of this process, but usually the main executable is stored at `/usr/local/sbin/ejabberdctl`.
 2. Start your ejabberd by running `/usr/local/sbin/ejabberdctl live`.
 This interactive mode prints useful messages in the Terminal.
 The default domain used by Homebrew's ejabberd is `localhost`.
 3. Create an admin account by running `/usr/local/sbin/ejabberdctl register admin localhost password`.
 This creates an account `admin@localhost` with the specified `password`.
-4. Now you can go to the web dashboard at `http://localhost:5280/admin` and type the username `admin` and the `password` for access.
+4. Now you can go to the web dashboard at `http://localhost:5280/admin/` and fill the username field with the full account JID, for example `admin@localhost`, then fill the password field with that account's `password`.
 Without configuration there's not much to see here, therefore the next step is to get to know [how to configure ejabberd](https://docs.ejabberd.im/admin/configuration/).

 # Install from Source Code